tedneward/Azgaarnoth/Creatures/Yugoloths.md

 >- **Languages** all,telepathy 120 ft.
 >- **Challenge** 12
 >___
->***Innate Spellcasting.***.
-The arcanaloth's innate spellcasting ability is Charisma (spell save DC 15).
+>***Innate Spellcasting.*** The arcanaloth's innate spellcasting ability is Charisma (spell save DC 15).
 The arcanaloth can innately cast the following spells, requiring no material components:
 >
 >* At will: alter self, darkness, heat metal, invisibility (self only), magic missile
 >
->***Magic Resistance.***.
-The arcanaloth has advantage on saving throws against spells and other magical effects.
+>***Magic Resistance.*** The arcanaloth has advantage on saving throws against spells and other magical effects.
 >
->***Magic Weapons.***.
-The arcanaloth's weapon attacks are magical.
+>***Magic Weapons.*** The arcanaloth's weapon attacks are magical.
 >
->***Spellcasting.***.
-The arcanaloth is a 16th-level spellcaster.
+>***Spellcasting.*** The arcanaloth is a 16th-level spellcaster.
 Its spellcasting ability is Intelligence (spell save DC 17, +9 to hit with spell attacks).
 The arcanaloth has the following wizard spells prepared:
 >
 >* Cantrips (at will): fire bolt, mage hand, minor illusion, prestidigitation
 >